 Before I was diagnosed with my autoimmune disease, Central Nervous System (CNS) Vasculitis, I never thought twice about the word “inflammation”.
-I mean, who knew a 26-year-old fitness instructor and business woman could get sick?
+I mean, who knew a healthy and fit 26-year-old could get so sick?

-I was cutting corners as a typical “Type A” person by getting up at 4:30am to teach fitness classes, go right to work, and often spend evenings out.
-The combination of years of being a competitive athlete, little sleep and inadequate nutrition caught up to me hard.
-We don’t know who will respond to inflammation with autoimmunity, like my body did, but we can make some choices to treat our body, mind and spirit more graciously.
+Back then, I was cutting corners waking up at 4:30am to teach fitness classes, work, and spend evenings out.
+The combination of years of being a competitive athlete, little sleep and inadequate nutrition caught up to me and my health.
+Our bodies are like the iceberg in the Titanic, we don’t know what lies beneath the surface until it rears it’s ugly head.
+We have no way of knowing if we’ll get sick but we can make healthy choices to prevent illness as much as possible.

-Here are the 10 lifestyle strategies I practice to ward off illness that anyone could apply to live well and avoid inflammation or autoimmunity which now affects more than 23.5 million Americans*.
+Here are the 10 lifestyle strategies I’ve learned to implement that help ward off illness and inflammation.
+Autoimmunity and inflammtion now affects more than 23.5 million Americans*.
 In comparison, cancer affects up to 9 million and heart disease up to 22 million.

 1. Put Your Health First